AnastasiaSousa/AnastasiyaSousa/README.md

 - 👋 Hi, I’m Anastasiya
-- 👀 I’m looking for a job as QA Engineer
+- 👀 I’m looking for an internship in Cybersecurity
-- 🌱 I’m currently learning Postman
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on part-time and full-time projects
 - 📫 How to reach me nastya.sousa@gmail.com